Schwendilator/SuPi-8/README.md

 - Soldering iron + a bit of wire
 - Sharp thin blade (scalpel or razor blade), for lens removal
 - A 3D-Printer and a bit of filament
+- Glue to attach the sensor, the USB-C port and the charging controller

 ## Preparation